JOIN A SECRET ITALY

 Marche Region Traditions and Festivals

-In the Marche region traditions are still very strong, this is a region of Italy that remains true to its roots and heritage.
+In the Marche region traditions are still very strong; this is a region of Italy that remains true to its roots and heritage.

-That said the best part of it all is that everyone here knows how to have lots of fun and it's infectious too, come along and join in.
+That said, the best part of it all is that everyone here knows how to have lots of fun and it's infectious too.
+Come along and join in...

-The past, and the Marche region traditions, are often most evident in the festivals that are still of great importance.
-Nearly every town however big or small has a festa.
+The past and the Marche region traditions are often most evident in the festivals that are still of great importance.
+Nearly every town, however big or small, has a festa.

 Ascoli Piceno and La Quintana

-Treia Festival: La Disfida del Bracciale
+The Town of Treia Festival: La Disfida del Bracciale

 La Disfida del Bracciale in late August stands as one of the most distinctive historical reenactments, not only in the rich tapestry of Marche but throughout Italy.

-The culinary aspect is a vital component of La Disfida, featuring a rediscovery of recipes from that era served by the neighborhood taverns, restaurants and trattorie, which stay open until late into the night.
+The culinary aspect is a vital component of La Disfida, featuring a rediscovery of recipes from that era served by the neighborhood taverns, restaurants, and trattorie, which stay open until late into the night.
 The best part about it is that lucky passers-by get to eat some of the best traditional Marche dishes, prepared by the best cooks.
 It is worth turning up just for the eating.

-Festival of Piobicco
+The Ugly Festival of Piobbico

-Held annually on the cobblestone streets of Piobicco, the Festa dei Brutti transforms this quaint town into a kaleidoscope of colors, laughter, and, most importantly, self-acceptance.
+Held annually on the cobblestone streets of Piobbico, the Festa dei Brutti transforms this quaint town into a kaleidoscope of colors, laughter, and, most importantly, self-acceptance.
 The festival kicks off with a grand parade, where locals and visitors alike proudly flaunt their "ugly" sweaters, mismatched outfits, and bold fashion choices.
 It's a spectacle of diversity, as participants revel in expressing their unique styles without the constraints of societal beauty norms.

 One of the highlights of the Festa dei Brutti is the "Ugly Mask Contest," where artisans and participants showcase their creativity by crafting masks that challenge traditional ideas of beauty.
 These masks become symbolic of embracing one's true self, flaws and all, and serve as a powerful reminder that behind every facade lies a story worth celebrating.